-If the end grade is insufficient (lower than a 6.0), or the weighted average of Midterm- and Final Exams is lower than 5.5, there is a possibility of retaking the full 40% of the exam material, replacing Final Exam grade.
+If the end grade is insufficient (lower than a 6.0), or the Final Exam grade is lower than 5.5, there is a possibility of retaking the full 40% of the exam material, replacing the Final Exam grade.
 No resit for the tutorial is possible.

 Please note that if the Resit Exam grade is lower than 5.5, you will not pass the course, regardless of the tutorial grade.

 Please consult the Course and Examination Regulations 2020 – 2021.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organised.